JFormDesigner - Java/Swing GUI Designer

 Localizing forms using properties files has never been easier.
 Specify a resource bundle name and a prefix for keys when creating a new form and then forget about it.
 JFormDesigner automatically puts all strings into the specified resource bundle (auto-externalizing).
 Read More »

 Beans Binding (JSR 295) support

 Using Beans Binding (JSR 295) helps you to keep UI state and model in sync.
 It drastically reduces the amount of listener code that is usually necessary.

 annotations make it very easy to specify

 BeanInfo information directly in the custom component.
-Its no longer necessary
+It is no longer necessary

 to implement extra BeanInfo classes.
 This drastically reduces time and code